 The Ember is not only unusually stable and easy to push, brake and slide on for a mini cruiser, it also gives the rider very tight reactive carves and tight turns without wheelbite – no risers or special bushings.

-At around $220 for a complete setup which includes 85mm Seismic wheels and 149mm Paris trucks, it’s a bit pricier than a regular mini-cruiser.
+At $200 to 220 for a complete setup – some high-end versions include 85mm Seismic wheels and 149mm Paris trucks – it’s a bit pricier than a regular mini-cruiser.
 What you get, however, is completely different from your average city slasher.

 Like any other longboard, the Ember has its drawbacks.
 You need to get used to placing your feet at an angle on the very narrow deck to avoid shoe bite when carving, as you’re riding unusually low to the ground.